Mode of Attendance: Full-time or part-time

-- Rachel Ireland first served as executive assistant at the Great Britain-Sasakawa Foundation and is now Executive Officer, Operations for the London-based charity Youth Music.
+- Rachel Ireland first served as an executive assistant at the Great Britain-Sasakawa Foundation and is now Executive Officer, Operations for the London-based charity Youth Music.

 - Chua Siew Ling is a music officer in the Ministry of Education in Singapore.

-- Louise Taylor was an administrator for Folkworks at the Sage Gateshead music centre, and has now moved on to a related community post in Newcastle.
+- Louise Taylor was an administrator for Folkworks at the Sage Gateshead music centre and has now moved on to a related community post in Newcastle.

 - Elie Gussman is an Education Officer for the Asian Music Circuit.
 London.